Caretaker Ashraf Aljasem and farm manager Patrick Beal harvest carrots

 How do I pay for my retreat and when is payment due?

-If you are booking a group retreat for your church, team, or organization, our guest house staff will send you a contract to sign.
+If you are booking a group retreat for your church, team or organization, our guest house staff will send you a contract to sign.
 We request a non-refundable deposit for group retreats, with the balance due at the time of the event.
 For individual and family retreats hosted by the retreat center, we require payment immediately.
 Unfortunately, we cannot refund your payment if you cancel within two weeks of the retreat.

 How can I get to the retreat center?

-Find directions here.
+Find transportation options and directions here.

 Is smoking allowed?